 Split To Hvar Ferry – Hvar From Split By Ferry

 The ferry between Split and Hvar is a very similar story to the one between Hvar and Split.
 It depends very much upon the season.

 The same four ferry companies run this route, and there are up to 19 crossings during the summer months per day.
 During the winter, there are 2-3 per day.
-The crossing time is between 50 minutes, up to 2 hours 15 minutes, depending upon the time of year, the company you go with, and your requirements.
+The crossing time is between 50 minutes up to 2 hours and 15 minutes, depending upon the time of year, the company you go with, and your requirements.

 The first Split ferries to Hvar depart at 2 pm during the winter months, and there are only two per day.
-However, this increases as the year rolls on, and during the summer, e.g., August, you can get a crossing as early as 7.40 am, with the last leaving at 6.15 pm.
+However, this increases as the year rolls on, and during the summer, e.g., in August, you can get a crossing as early as 7.40 am, with the last leaving at 6.15 pm.